Microsoft SPLA Explained: Everything You Need to Know

 SPLA licensing is less complex compared to conventional Microsoft licensing agreements.

 For example, Microsoft Windows Server usually requires both server and access licenses – per user or device.
 In SPLA, you don't need access licences for Windows Server.
-Licensing rules and formulas for other Microsoft products are less complex, too, than, for example, in Microsoft Enterprise Agreement.
+Licensing rules and formulas for other Microsoft products are less complex, too, than, for example, in the Microsoft Enterprise Agreement.

 Of course, your customers also benefit from the simplified rules.